 A banshee is a female spirit that originated in Irish mythology.
 It is said that her wails or shrieks foretold the death of a family member.
 Descriptions of what a banshee looks like have varied over time.
 She is either depicted as a beautiful woman or an old hag.

-The Banshee is also associated with Irish Wakes due to her keening, which is a type of mourning.
+The Banshee is also associated with Irish Wakes due to her keening, a type of mourning.

-The Banshee isn’t a monster, but for completeness, we have included her in this list.
+The Banshee isn’t a monster, but we have included her in this list for completeness.
 In Irish folklore, she didn’t cause death.
 She could only predict it moments before it happened and mourned with the family.

 She only ‘haunted’ specific families.
-Each ancient Irish family had their own banshee who resided near their home and watched over the family lineage, helping to guide the souls of the dead into the afterlife.
+Each ancient Irish family had its Banshee, who resided near its home and watched over the family lineage, helping to guide the souls of the dead into the afterlife.

 The Banshee is said to have long, flowing fair hair and red eyes from weeping.
 She usually wears a grey cloak over a green dress.
 In another description by Lady Fanshawe, an English memoirist who lived in the 17th century, a banshee is dressed in white with red hair and a ghastly complexion.